3noix/MyMFD/README.md

 ## Build the project

-Building the project is not needed to use it: the simpler way is to use the provided binary release.
+Building the project is not needed to use it: the simpler way is to use the last provided binary release.
 If you really want to build it, you will need to:
 - install Qt 5.15: https://www.qt.io/download (and no previous version because QtHttpServer needs at least this version)
 - build QtHttpServer:
     - download the source here: https://github.com/qt-labs/qthttpserver